EachOneChew/Dijkstra-s-Algorithm-FEH/README.md

 After checking out the repo, run `./build.sh`.
 Folder `build` would contain compiled Java classes.

-We choose `ant` as the build system, which is shipped in the repo's filder `vendor/apache-ant-1.10.7`.
+We choose `ant` as the build system, which is shipped in the repo's folder `vendor/apache-ant-1.10.7`.

 # How to Use DistanceCalculator